GemmaLaraSavill/Project-3-Behavioral-Cloning/readme.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=CZpvtnVzEKY" target="_blank"><img src="http://img.youtube.com/vi/CZpvtnVzEKY/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="0" /></a>

+Img 6.
+Thumbnail of YouTube video, click to watch.

 The real test is to see the car drive in autonomous mode around the second track, a track it has never seen before:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=TRwdUxb-dq8" target="_blank"><img src="http://img.youtube.com/vi/TRwdUxb-dq8/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="0" /></a>

+Img 7.
+Thumbnail of YouTube video, click to watch.

 This would be the equivalent of the testing data, and shows that the model has not just learned to from the images, or learned the first track (overfitting) but has learned to drive.